Bulimia is a common eating disorder that can quickly take happy, healthy young people and put their lives at risk.

 Bulimia, or bulimia nervosa, is an eating disorder in which the individual engages in binge-and-purge behavior.
 Teens with bulimia strive for an unrealistic self-image.
 This condition is typified by first bingeing or eating a large meal, and then purging.
 Some bulimics vomit, use laxatives, or apply other methods to rid the body of food before its absorption.
 Therefore, the binging and purging that accompanies bulimia is exceedingly dangerous to the health.

 Rather than limiting portions, the patient will purposely sit down to eat between 5,000 and 15,000 calories in a sitting.
 Then, they immediately purge.
 To aid in ridding the body of calories, the patient may also exercise frequently.
 Consequently, they might also go through periods of eating little or nothing at all.
 Also, they may take diuretics and other over-the-counter medications to lose weight.
 They also might try to lose water weight.
 Hence the danger of this condition is nothing to take lightly.

 Why Is Teen Bulimia So Dangerous?

 Bulimia is especially insidious when it occurs in young people.
 During the teen years and on through the early 20s, many of the body’s most crucial organs (repertory, reproductive, etc.) and functions are developing.
 Bulimia can stunt the progress of this development, thus causing problems that can last a lifetime.
-According to the US Department of Health and Human Services, harmful physical effects from bulimia are:
+According to the US Department of Health and Human Services, harmful physical effects from bulimia include the following: